 Another generous benefactor, Dr Cockran, purchased the land between South View Avenue and Gosbrook Road as a site for a new church, presbytery, school and convent, and the first parish building, a school/chapel was blessed and opened in 1899.
 The two-roomed building served as school during the week, and Mass centre at weekends.
 It is still in use as a part of St Anne’s Primary School.

 With the aid of generous supporters such as Mrs Crawshay, the building of a parish church was soon planned and, on 6th February 1903, Bishop Ilsley formally blessed and opened the church.
-It was then a single-aisle church with sanctuary, and adjoining presbytery, but in 1907 the south aisle and tower were added and, in 1921, the north aisle.
+It was then a single-aisle church with sanctuary, and adjoining presbytery, but in 1907 the south aisle and tower were added followed by the north aisle in 1921.
 On 26th July 1933 the church was solemnly consecrated by Archbishop Thomas Williams of Birmingham.

 Originally the parish of Caversham covered a huge area of South Oxfordshire, but in 1897 the parish of Goring-on-Thames was established, and in 1955 the Mass centre at Sonning Common was separated as a new parish, later to include the large estate of Caversham Park Village.
 So, now the parish stretches about five miles from east to west, and two miles from the River Thames in the south to Emmer Green in the north.
 Most of this area is within the borough of Reading, with new housing springing up on every available piece of land.

 Caversham is now a truly diverse community, with people from many parts of the world making their home here.
 This diversity shows in the mix of nationalities seen at Our Lady and St Anne, and it contributes greatly to the life of the parish.

 There will be a talk on Saint John Henry Newman by Fr Michael Sharkey (the parish priest of St Michael’s …